irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_01-Creating_Synthetic_Content/Lesson_Plan-Generating_AI_Content.md

 ## APPENDIX C - Practical Exercises and Solutions

-The lesson includes practical exercises where students create AI-generated content based on given prompts.
-The exercises are designed to reinforce the lesson's objectives and provide hands-on experience with AI tools.
+The learning experience includes practical exercises where participants create AI-generated content based on given prompts.
+The exercises are designed to reinforce the learning experience's objectives and provide hands-on experience with AI tools.